 I started pinning a bunch of my favorite plants on to a Pinterest board called All About Plants.
 Follow over there if you need some plant inspiration.

 - Use a planter or basket that you own as a guide for sizing.

-- Flip over basket or planter onto the fabric (outside of the fabric face down so you aren’t drawing on the fabric that will show) and mark a circle for the base.
+- Flip over the basket or planter onto the back of the fabric and mark a circle for the base (outside of the base, so you aren’t drawing on the fabric where it will show).

 - For my project, I used a medium size basket and my circle size was 13″ across.